srcML/srcML/DOCKER.md

 docker compose pull
 ```

-If the Dockerfiles change, a new one is added, or a previous one is updated, the Docker image needs to be rebuilt.
+If the Dockerfiles change, a new one is added, or a previous one is updated, the image needs to be rebuilt.
 To build all docker images (after Dockerfile change):

 ```console
 docker compose build